Feedback Guidance of Diffusion Models: Feedback Guidance

 \subsection{Posterior approximation by tracking the Markov Chain}

 Our novel dynamic guidance scale $\lambda(\bx,t)$ relies on the posterior likelihood \(p_{\theta,t}(c|\bx)\), which is in general not available using score-based models.
 Leveraging recent ideas by from \cite{DynNegGuid}, we approximate the required posterior $p(c|\bx_t)$ by estimating the required likelihoods by tracking the diffusion Markov Chain, defined by Eq.~(\ref{eq: Markov chain}) during the denoising process.
-The key of this posterior approximation is that the likelihood ratio between the conditional and unconditional models can be updated interatively as folllows:
+Key for this estimation is that the likelihood ratio between the conditional and unconditional models can be updated iteratively through:

-The markov transitions likelihoods are parametrised as gaussians, resulting in:
+Both markov transitions likelihoods are parametrised as gaussians, resulting in:

-This equation provides a mechanism for estimating the posterior by comparing the relative performance of conditional and unconditional models at each denoising step.
-The expression effectively calculates a likelihood ratio between the two models, which directly relates to the posterior probability.
-The comparative performance is weighted by the inverse transition noise variance $\sigma_{t|t-1}^2$, representing the stochastic step from time $t$ to $t-1$.
-As this transition kernel sharpens, the posterior estimates become increasingly decisive, allowing for more abrupt shifts in the probability assessment.
-This occurs because reduced noise enables the model to make a more confident distinction between the conditional and unconditional predictions, resulting in more definitive posterior updates as the denoising process progresses toward lower noise levels.\\ By tracking the posterior likelihood through inference, the state- and time-dependent guidance scale can be estimated and then fed back to the denoiser.
-Crucial to our approach, is that the computation of the posterior likelihood and the denoising are staggered in time; in essence this can be understood as solving a joint ODE-SDE system \cite{SuperDiff, HighLikelihoodRegionsOfDMs}.
-Utilizing this, one obtains a guidance scheme in which the guidance scale is determined by an estimation of the posterior likelihood which depends solely on the already computed score functions.
-This gives us the closed-loop control diagram, or Feedback loop, shown in Fig.~\ref{fig: Feedback graph} and described in Alg. \ref{alg: FBG}, which summarizes our proposed approach of Feedback Guidance.
-In the illustrative diagram, the update of the guidance scale directly relies on the update of the posterior estimation trough Eq.~(\ref{eq: guidscale as function of posterior}).
+This equation estimates the posterior by comparing conditional and unconditional model performance at each denoising step, effectively computing a likelihood ratio weighted by the inverse noise variance $\sigma_{t|t-1}^2$.
+As the transition kernel sharpens, the posterior estimates become increasingly decisive, allowing for more abrupt shifts in the probability assessment.
+A crucial advantage of computing the posterior using the scheme describe above is that it causes negligible computational overhead as all required quantities, in particular $\bm{\mu}_{\theta,t}(\bx_{t+1})$ and $\bm{\mu}_{\theta,t}(\bx_{t+1}|c)$, are already computed.\\ By tracking the posterior likelihood during inference, we estimate a state- and time-dependent guidance scale and feed it back to the denoiser.
+Crucially, posterior computation and denoising are staggered, effectively solving a joint ODE–SDE system \cite{SuperDiff, HighLikelihoodRegionsOfDMs}.
+The closed-loop diagram shown in Fig.~\ref{fig: Feedback graph} and described in detail in Alg.~\ref{alg: FBG} summarizes our approach.
+This control diagram is progressively unrolled during the denoising process, implying a succession of computing the score functions, mixing them, applying a denoising step, updating the value of the guidance scale and repeating a fixed amount of times until a fully denoised image is obtained.